Canadian IPCA Alliance

 The Canadian IPCA Alliance is a vehicle for continuing the momentum of the Indigenous Circle of Experts for the Pathway to Canada Target 1.
 It is a movement of solidarity among Indigenous Peoples from across Canada who are actively working toward establishing IPCAs within their traditional territories.

-This movement also includes a variety of supporters including federal government agencies, provincial and territory governments, regional and municipal governments, civil society organizations, the private sector, academia, the general public, the international community, and philanthropy.
+This movement includes a variety of supporters including federal government agencies, provincial and territory governments, regional and municipal governments, civil society organizations, the private sector, academia, the general public, the international community, and philanthropy.

 “IPCAs represent . . . an opportunity for true reconciliation to take place between Indigenous and settler societies, and between broader Canadian society and the land and waters, including relationships in pre-existing parks and protected areas” (We Rise Together, 2018, 36-37)